-A. Composition: The Executive Committee of the FJMC shall consist of the officers, past FJMC presidents, and no more than four additional members from clubs in good standing appointed by the President for the term of his administration and the Chair of the Regions Presidents Committee selected as described under Article IV, Section D.
+The Executive Committee of the FJMC shall consist of the officers, past FJMC presidents, no more than four additional members from clubs in good standing appointed by the President for the term of his administration and the Chair of the Regions Presidents Committee selected as described under Article IV, Section D.

 Article VII – BOARD OF DIRECTORS